Riding the overnight train from Vancouver to Jasper with VIA Rail

 It was nice to have the flexibility to change the layout of the room throughout the journey.
 This gave us more room to roam while still keeping a proper bed for Braydon to nap later that morning.

 The overnight part of the trip passed through central British Columbia, which meant that the day time views were of eastern British Columbia and western Alberta.

-The best way to view the beautiful mountain landscapes is to sit in the domed observation car.
+The best way to view the mountain landscapes is to sit in the domed observation car.

-The dining car is an interesting place to eat.
 Watching nature slowly pass by your window is a fun way to enjoy a meal.
-I was impressed by how quickly the kitchen sent out the food considering it’s prepared in such a small space while the train sways back and forth.
+I was impressed by how quickly the kitchen sent out the food, considering it’s prepared in such a small space while the train sways back and forth.
 You’ve got to have some serious balance strength to work that kitchen.

 Breakfast is served on a first come, first serve basis.
 The menu is limited but it offers the traditional options you’d expect, such as eggs, bacon, toast, pancakes and fresh fruit.